osmosis-labs/osmosis/x/interchain-name-service/README.md

 Afterwards, the **grace period** will last from $t=\Delta t_\text{year} - \Delta t_g$ to $t=\Delta t_\text{year}$.
 During the grace period, only the owner can make bids on her name.
 If the property tax from the current valuation exceeds the tax she is currently paying, she can either

-1. Match (or even exceed) the current best bid, increasing her taxes for the next year or
+1. **Match** the current best bid, increasing her taxes for the next year to be in line with the current valuation, or
-1. Sell, and the name will transfer to the user who made the highest bid.
-As mentioned above, she will be able to get back all "unpaid tax" in escrow and the user's bid.
+1. **Sell**, and the name will transfer to the user who made the highest bid.
+As mentioned above, she will be able to claim all "unpaid tax" in escrow and the user's bid.

 Thanks to [Vitalik's article](https://vitalik.eth.limo/general/2022/09/09/ens.html) for the thought-provoking inspiration and to @AlpinYukseloglu + @ValarDragon for ironing out more of the details of the mechanism.